sapienza/CodeIgniter-admin-panel/README.md

 CodeIgniter-Sample-Project
 ==========================

-Sample administrator panel using CodeIgniter with Mysql and Twiter Boostrap.
+Sample administrator panel using CodeIgniter with Mysql and Twitter Bootstrap.

 <h2>Requirements</h2>
 <ul>